chriott/DeAMR/README.md

 ```
 > Wo kommst du her, kleiner Mann?

 "Herkommen" does not exist in the German PropBank.
-"Stammen-01" holds a compatible semantic meaning and argument structure so it can serve as a good alterantive.
+"Stammen-01" holds a compatible semantic meaning and argument structure so it represents a good alterantive.

 Annotation Guidelines
 ====================